 We are incredibly proud of your resilience, strength, and tenacity to persevere.
 We cannot wait to celebrate with you and honor all that you have done — and will do — to transform the world.

-Our spring Commencement ceremony has been postponed, but you can still join us in celebrating the St. Catherine University Class of 2020!
+Our Commencement ceremony has been postponed, but you can still join us in celebrating the St. Catherine University Class of 2020!

 Whether you are a graduate or know someone who is, show your pride and offer congratulations by downloading St. Kate's yard signs, campus-themed backdrops for Zoom gatherings, and custom images to post to social media.

 By participating in Commencement, you consent to be photographed, filmed, and/or live-streamed during the ceremony at The O'Shaughnessy and/or the Baccalaureate Liturgy in the Chapel.